orosmatthew/sbs/docs/documentation.md

 * If it satisfies `sbs::MethodSerializable`, it will call `value.serialize(archive)`.
 * If it satisfies`sbs::FunctionSerializable`, it will call `serialize(archive, value)`.

-If none of these concepts are satisfied, a compilation error will occur.
+If none of these concepts are satisfied, a compilation error will occur because `sbs::DefaultSerializer` will only serialize types that satisfy the `sbs::DefaultSerializable` concept.
 You will then either have to satisfy one of the above concepts to make the type default-serializable or pass in a serializer explicitly.

 ### Standard Library Serializers